truongnh1992/truongnh1992.github.io/_posts/2019-01-31-ha-cluster-with-kubeadm.md

 categories: [tutorials, kubernetes]
 comments: true
 date: 2019-01-31
-image:
-  feature: /static/img/multi-master-ha/stacketcd.png
 ---

-> kubeadm is a tool which is a part of the Kubernetes project.
+kubeadm is a tool which is a part of the Kubernetes project.
 It helps you deploy a Kubernetes cluster but it still has some limitations and one of these is that it doesn't support multi-master nodes (HA).
 This article will show you the way to create a HA Cluster with kubeadm.

 **Contents:**